jjjj473/VEN/README.md

   - `:wrap` to toggle text wrapping
   - `:todo` to insert a TODO label
   - `:addlnum` to prefix lines with numbers
+  - Error dialogs for failed file or command actions

 ## Requirements